rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-color-content.md

 <a name="6.235.33.4">6.235.33.4</a> Record details of color for a hand-colored item as [Modification of item](/DCRMR/additional-notes/Modification-of-item/) if considered important (see [9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

-## 6.235.34.Y.Y Number of color images in multipart resources
+## 6.235.34.Y.Y Number of color images in multiple unit resources

 <a name="6.235.34.1.Y.Y">6.235.34.1.Y.Y</a> **Still images**.
-Record the number of color or hand-colored images in a multipart resource, either in a general way (e.g."some", "chiefly"), or by recording the specific number, if considered important.
+Record the number of color or hand-colored images in a multiple unit resource, either in a general way (e.g."some", "chiefly"), or by recording the specific number, if considered important.

 ## 6.235.35 Base material